 The Principal is required by law to release the information to employees of the school having responsibility for classroom instruction or counseling of the child.

 Those persons receiving this confidential information shall sign a confidentiality statement (09.43 AP.22).

+If the petition is dismissed or informally adjusted, the clerk shall notify the Superintendent or the Principal of the disposition, and all records of the incident or notification created in the District or the school shall be destroyed and shall not be included in the child's school records.
+For purposes of destruction, education records created by the school shall not be destroyed.

 Students Not Enrolled in the School